lucasmoten/coinkite-docs/coldcard/hsm/protocol.md

 ```

 Once enabled, the result depends heavily on the [`priv_over_ux`](rules) setting,
-and the other values in your HSM policy.
+and the many other values in your HSM policy.

 ```sh
 % ckcc hsm